 The main downside—unless you live close to an Audicus health clinic—is that Audicus won't arrange a professional hearing test or in-person fitting for you like its competitors Yes Hearing and Hear.com.
 However, the company does offer the option to upload a third-party professional hearing test—something we highly recommend.

-Audicus isn't a good choice if you are not at least somewhat tech savvy or can't visit its clinic in New York City.
-You'll need to be self-sufficient in purchasing the devices online, fitting and maintaining your hearing aids, and navigating Bluetooth pairing and app control through your smartphone.
+This means you'll need to be relatively self-sufficient in purchasing the devices online, fitting and maintaining your hearing aids, and navigating Bluetooth pairing and app control through your smartphone.
 Likewise, if you struggle to hear loud sounds like traffic or sirens or have trouble with one-on-one conversations in quiet, you likely have a more severe hearing loss and should consult an audiologist or ENT before buying online hearing aids.

-Although it's always best to get a comprehensive audiological evaluation from an audiologist, there are several hearing screening websites that can give you a good, fast estimate of your hearing status.
+Although it's always best to get a comprehensive audiological evaluation from an audiologist, several hearing screening websites can give you a good, fast estimate of your hearing status.
 You should also be sure to check your risk of ear disease before purchasing any hearing aids online.

 All Audicus receiver-in-canal (RIC) models come with made-for-all Bluetooth (Apple and Android compatible) and have a rechargeability as an option.